Top Menu

 4. FILL NAIL HOLES AND SAND

 This step might be one of the drawbacks of making doors this way.
-There are many nail holes and gaps to fill, although filling them goes quickly.
-You might need to go twice, waiting for the spackling paste to dry in between coats and giving it a good sanding.
+You end up with many nail holes and gaps to fill.
+Even though filling those holes goes fast, you might need to go twice, waiting for the spackling paste to dry between coats and giving it a good sanding.

 5. INSTALL THE DOORS

-Before painting the doors, I went ahead and install them.
-When uninstalling them for painting, I left the hinges mounted there on the cabinet.
+I installed the doors before painting them.
+When I uninstalled them for painting, I left the hinges mounted on the cabinet.

-And here this picture below shows you how I transferred that middle rail measurement onto the sliding door on the left and also onto the other section of "cabinets" on the other side of the bench.
+The picture below shows how I transferred that middle rail measurement onto the sliding door on the left and the other section of "cabinets" on the other side of the bench.

 Bosch Laser Level |

-Well, on the other side of the bench, I had a corner wall with a covered garage door opener and an electric switch right there in the middle.
+On the other side of the bench, I had a corner wall with a covered garage door opener and an electric switch in the middle.

-I first had to move that electric box from the middle of the wall.
+I first had to move that electric box away from the middle of the wall.

 And here is how I made that corner look like a cabinet:

-The same lattice pieces that were added to the doors were the main material for this faux cabinet.
+The same type of lattice pieces added to the doors were the primary material for this faux cabinet.

-I copy-cat the dimensions for all the lattice used on the doors.
+I copied-cat the dimensions for all the lattice used on the doors.

 The first step was to add the cabinet pulls/knobs onto the thin strips of wood.

-Then, I set a vertical center line on the wall and removed the lower part of the drywall, and installed a wooden piece to serve as the cabinet kick-plate.
+Then, I set a vertical center line on the wall, removed the lower part of the drywall, and installed a wooden piece as the cabinet kickplate.

 Next, I added the outer stiles.